Kong/docs.konghq.com/app/_hub/kong-inc/application-registration/_index.md

 The Application Registration plugin is used in tandem with supported {{site.base_gateway}} authorization plugins, depending on your configured Dev
 Portal authorization provider.
-Either {{site.base_gateway}} (`kong-oauth2`) or a third-party OAuth provider (`external-oauth2`) can be the system of record (SoR) for application credentials.
+These authorization plugins use either {{site.base_gateway}} (`kong-oauth2`) or a third-party OAuth provider (`external-oauth2`) as the system of record (SoR) for application credentials.

+An authorization provider strategy **must be set** before configuring the Application Registration plugin.
 For more information, see
 [Configure an Authorization Provider Strategy](/gateway/latest/kong-enterprise/dev-portal/applications/auth-provider-strategy/).

-To learn how to set up key authentication, see [Enable Key Authentication for Application Registration](/gateway/latest/kong-enterprise/dev-portal/applications/enable-key-auth-plugin/).

 Supported authorization plugins for use with application registration: